augustss/verse-semantics/Book/docs/00_overview.md

 Ready to dive in?
 Start with [Built-in Types](01_builtins.md) to understand Verse's fundamental data types, or jump to [Expressions](05_expressions.md) to see how everything in Verse computes values.

-For experienced programmers coming from other languages, the [Failure System](08_failure.md) and [Effects](09_effects.md) sections highlight Verse's most distinctive features.
+For experienced programmers coming from other languages, the [Failure System](08_failure.md) and [Effects](09_effects.md) sections highlight some of Verse's distinctive features.

 ## Key Features